The anti-ageing IV therapy market in India has grown rapidly — and with that growth has come considerable noise.

 Vitamin C operates across three distinct longevity-relevant pathways simultaneously.

 Second — and this is the dimension that positions vitamin C firmly in the longevity medicine conversation — it is an essential cofactor for the TET family of dioxygenase enzymes responsible for DNA demethylation.
-TET enzymes are the molecular machinery that maintains appropriate epigenetic programming — preventing the age-related drift in gene expression patterns that constitutes one of the primary hallmarks of ageing.
+TET enzymes maintain appropriate epigenetic programming, preventing the age-related drift in gene expression patterns that constitutes one of the primary hallmarks of ageing.
 Cimmino et al. (2018) demonstrated that TET enzyme activity is directly dependent on vitamin C availability, establishing a mechanistic link between vitamin C status and epigenetic ageing that fundamentally repositions this nutrient beyond its antioxidant role.

 Glutathione earns its third-place ranking through a combination of mechanistic breadth, strong clinical evidence, and particular relevance to the Indian environmental context.

-The skin brightening effects of glutathione — driven by its inhibition of tyrosinase and consequent reduction in eumelanin synthesis — are well documented and represent a visible clinical marker of the deeper antioxidant restoration it produces systemically (Weschawalit et al., 2017).
-But framing glutathione exclusively as a skin treatment, as much of the Indian wellness market does, dramatically undersells its systemic longevity significance.
+The skin brightening effects of glutathione — driven by its inhibition of tyrosinase and consequent reduction in eumelanin synthesis — are well documented and represent a visible clinical marker of the deeper antioxidant restoration it produces systemically.
+Weschawalit et al., 2017 But framing glutathione exclusively as a skin treatment dramatically undersells its systemic longevity significance.

 NMN occupies a distinct and important position in anti-ageing IV therapy — not as an alternative to NAD+, but as a complementary intervention with a growing and increasingly robust clinical evidence base.